iamVaidh/Hangman_Game_Py/README.md

-# Hangman_Game_Py
+# Hangman_Game_Py :bowtie:
-This is a simple Hangman game in Python !
+This is a simple **Hangman game in Python** ! :blush:

+**I made this mini python game during my leisure time which can also be taken into account as my mini project in python .** :grin:

+# Wordlist
+This wordlist consists of 1.1 million words ! :boom:

+# Wordlist change
+If you'd wish to use this **mini game project** with your custom **wordlist**,<br> it's advised to, first change the address / path to the wordlist file as per your environment (OS).